 The Linux Five Minute Firewall

 A firewall or packet filter is an important security tool for your headless Linux server.
-This article will give you the framework for easily setting up a firewall on your server that will ensure incoming connections only access allowed ports and completely ignore unwanted requests.
+This guide gives you the framework for setting up a firewall that filters all incoming connections by default and only allows access to the ports you specify.

-The first time you try this will take more than five minutes.
-The idea is that once you have done it a couple of times you can quickly spin up a new server and setup a firewall that is reproducible and exactly to your specifications.
+The first time you follow this guide it will take more than five minutes.
+The idea is that once you have done it a couple of times you can quickly spin up a new server with a reproducible firewall that is exactly to your specifications.

 The Setup

-This firewall setup will filter all incoming requests by default and open the following ports only;
+This firewall will block all incoming requests by default and open only these ports:

 Chain INPUT (policy ACCEPT)